Natural Law (TV series): Reception

 “There is a series that lights the way for the future of national television production: “Natural Law (...)
 “But the most important thing is that “Natural Law” is one of the most solid steps towards the realization of a national creative model, which differentiates us from the fiction of other creative poles.
 It is in their own identity, without being locked in a room, that the doors are opened to genuinely national production.
 Which can be international.” in Jornal de Negócios (Newspaper).

+According to Afonso Laginha, who created an account on Reddit to make an AMA (Ask Me Anything), that was verified by the moderation team, there are plans to end the series in two more seasons, but nothing was defined yet.